sahmed53gsu/final-project/README.md

-# Unimarket - Final Project
+# Unimarket - Final Individual Project
 An app for college and university students to buy/sell new and used items.

 ## Description